 Cost avoidance sets the tone for growth

-Celebrating its 50th anniversary in 2013, the University of Central Florida (UCF) is the nation's second-largest university by enrollment, and Florida's largest.
+The University of Central Florida (UCF) is the nation's second-largest university by enrollment, and Florida's largest.
 The university and its 12 colleges provide opportunities to nearly 60,000 students, offering 177 bachelor's and master's degrees and 31 doctoral programs.

 Known as America's leading partnership university, UCF has experienced enrollment growth matched by an equally impressive growth in the university's affect on the region's economy.
 The impact of UCF operations, student spending and the Central Florida Research Park resulted in an economic output of more than $4.3 billion for fiscal year 2011; the same economic activity is responsible for more than 45,000 jobs.